Congressional Panel: Consumers Shouldn't Have To Solve Surprise Medical Bill Problem

 "We need to limit how much they can be paid in out-of-network scenarios to make it less attractive," Young said.

-Experts offered a few solutions, like capping how much providers can be paid if they are out-of-network.
+Experts offered a few solutions, like capping how much providers can be paid if they are out of network.
 Ilyse Schuman, senior vice president of health policy at the American Benefits Council, suggested capping reimbursement for out-of-network emergency services at 125 percent of what the physician would get from Medicare.

 Rep. Phil Roe, R-Tenn., an obstetrician, expressed concerns that tying payments to Medicare would disadvantage rural communities like his, where Medicare reimburses doctors less.